All Products

 Prerequisites

+• A KMS key in the same region as your ACK Pro cluster.
 ACK Pro clusters support default keys, software-protected keys, and hardware-protected keys.
-For more information about the key management feature of KMS, see Getting started with Key Management.
-For more information about KMS billing, see Billing.
+For details, see Getting started with keys and Billing.

-After you enable Secret encryption, do not use the KMS API or the KMS console to disable or delete the key that is used to encrypt and decrypt Secrets.
-Otherwise, the API server becomes unavailable and cannot retrieve Secrets or service account objects.
-As a result, service interruptions occur.
+• After enabling Secret encryption, do not use the KMS API or KMS console to disable or delete the key.
+If the key becomes unavailable, the API server cannot retrieve Secrets or service account objects, causing service interruptions.

 For more information, see The KMS provider and Use envelope encryption.